seosgithub/flok/docs/services/vm.md

       * `page` - Value of the fault

 ###`read_sync`
-Request a page of memory synchronously *now*, does return:
+Request (fault) a page of memory synchronously, note that this can cause multiple `read_res` because of `read-sync-notify` where an immediate read from cache will trigger a synchronization which inturn may trigger a notification.
   * Parameters
     * `ns` - The namespace of the page, e.g. 'user'
     * `key` - The 'address' of the memory in the namespace